bkkite/roto2coind-ha/README.md

 ## License

-Copyright (c) 2018, Brandon Lehmann, The TurtleCoin Developers
+Copyright (c) 2018, BKkite, The Roto2Coin Developers [Original]Copyright (c) 2018, Brandon Lehmann, The TurtleCoin Developers

 Please see the included LICENSE file for more information.